vszal/us-covid-stats/README.md

 From the root dir of the app:

-`$ docker build -t covidweb . && docker run --rm -p 8080:8080 -e PORT=8080 covidweb`
+`$ docker build -t uscovidstats . && docker run --rm -p 8080:8080 -e PORT=8080 uscovidstats`

 The app will be available on localhost port 8080 (e.g., http://0.0.0.0:8080)

 **Google Cloud Run (via Cloud Build)**

-For something really cool, try clicking the *Run on Google Cloud* button above.
+Click the *Run on Google Cloud* button above.

 - OR -